WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-12/javascript-maps/index.md

 *JavaScript Sets are very similar to Maps, but as a replacement for arrays.
 If you are interested in learning more about Sets check out this [article](/2021-01/javascript-sets).*

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: yJDofSGTSPQ?start=558`

 ## Differences Between Objects And Maps

 A Map in JavaScript is a class that allows you to store a value at a specific key, just like objects, but there are a few major differences that make Maps excel when being used as a map or dictionary.